Department Chair Resource Room

 The data below allow chairs to understand both in aggregate and at the individual faculty level information about

 - Faculty: Chairs can see a profile of faculty in their department and see trends over time.
 Characteristics such as gender, race/ethnicity, rank, full/part status can be viewed.

 - Use the Faculty Profile tab and select your unit in the “Department(s)” filter to see an overview of faculty within the department as of the most recent November 1 snapshot.

 - Use the Faculty Trends tab to see how the number of faculty in your unit has changed since fall 2008.

-- Instructor Profile (MOCES) - Promotion and Tenure: These are instructions to run a report in the Faculty Activities Database (FAD) to get course evaluation information for P&T dossiers.
+- Instructor Profile (MOCES) – Promotion and Tenure: These are instructions to run a report in Faculty Success to get course evaluation information for P&T dossiers.

-- The Faculty Activities Database houses information about faculty’s professional achievements and can be used for accreditation, identifying opportunities for scholarly collaboration, and for annual faculty activity reports.
+- Faculty Success houses information about faculty’s professional achievements and can be used for accreditation, identifying opportunities for scholarly collaboration, and for annual faculty activity reports.
 Chairs can request the creation of specific reports for their department.